Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Method

 \subsubsection{Least-to-Most Prompting}

-For multi-step problems, such as question generation for multi-hop queries, it is often challenging to elicit accurate single-shot predictions from LLMs.
-Previous work \citep{jung-etal-2022-maieutic, zhou2023leasttomost, drozdov2023compositional} has tackled this by providing intermediate supervision by iteratively prompting the model with its own generations as additional context.
+Several prior works \citep{jung-etal-2022-maieutic, zhou2023leasttomost, drozdov2023compositional} have tackled complex generative tasks by providing intermediate supervision via iteratively prompting the model with its own generations as additional context.
 Using these observations, we implement a least-to-most (L2M) prompting strategy that first decomposes $\program$ into simpler sub-programs $(p^1, p^2, \ldots, p^n)$ of increasing complexity using bottom-up parsing.
-We then generate a question $\query_{\program^i}$ for each sub-program, appending each $(\program^j, \query_{\program^j})$ for $j < i$ as additional demonstrations in the prompt (see Appendix~\ref{app: lm_prompts_qgen_l2m}).\footnote{Query decomposition with s-expressions is straightforward --- starting from the inner-most clause, the next sub-program is generated by including all the terms within the next parenthetic level.} In \S{\ref{subsubsec:analysis-l2m}}, we show that L2M is crucial in unlocking deliberate, ``System 2'' reasoning~\citep{kahneman2011thinking} for complex, multi-hop queries in a zero-shot setting.
+We then generate a question $\query_{\program^i}$ for each sub-program, appending each $(\program^j, \query_{\program^j})$ for $j < i$ as additional demonstrations in the prompt (see~\ref{app: lm_prompts_qgen_l2m}).\footnote{Query decomposition with s-expressions is straightforward---starting from the inner-most clause, the next sub-program is generated by simply including all the terms within the next parenthetic level.} In \ref{subsubsec:analysis-l2m}, we show that L2M is crucial in unlocking deliberate, ``System 2'' reasoning~\citep{kahneman2011thinking} for complex queries in the zero-shot setting.